wp-plugins/orbisius-child-theme-creator/readme.txt

 * When moving through the themes the currently looked one will have a nice background & border
 * Create *unlimited* child themes from a parent theme.
 The plugin will add Child 01, Child 02 etc.

+This plugin allows you to quickly edit theme files from Appearance &gt; Orbisius Theme Editor (entry added by the same plugin)
+It features two editors and you can pick snippets from one theme and paste into another.

+= Features =
+* Edit two theme files at the same time
+* Ajax -> No page refresh
+* Easy to use interface
+* Supports WordPress Multisite

-= Usage =
+= Usage : To create a child theme go to =
-Go to Admin > Tools > Orbisius Child Theme Creator then click on the theme you like and the child theme will be created for you.
+Go to Admin > Appearance > Orbisius Child Theme Creator then click on the theme you like and the child theme will be created for you.

+= Usage : To edit themes files go to =
+Go to Admin > Appearance > Orbisius Theme Editor then click on the theme you like and the child theme will be created for you.

 = Demo =